imthatalex/css-google/README.md

 ## Assignment by The Odin Project

 Task :
-- Recreate the Google Home Page
+- Design the Google Home Page

 What I Learned :
 - How to Set Up a Webpack.config File to Load & Bundle various File Types such as CSS & Images/Videos